EOSIO/spec-repo/README.md

   * Contracts can use `get_ram_usage` to track subaccount RAM usage, but there's a really tricky part to account for: table charges.
 * Undecided addition.
 CDT: `sized_content<T>`, `extendable_variant`.
 ABI: '#'.
-* Named shards / regions
-  * Alternatives for communication.
-Identify pros and cons of each:
-    * Communication protocol (e.g. maybe a message queue)
-    * Ability to prove an inline action in another shard
-  * BPs don't have to process every shard every block